quantum-compiler/quartz/README.md

 We welcome all contributions to Quartz from bug fixes to new features and extensions.

-Please subscribe to the Quartz users mailing list for
+Please subscribe to the Quartz users mailing list (TODO)

 ## Citations